Moore-Institute-4-Plastic-Pollution-Res/One4All/paper/paper.md

 ## How to use the package:

-To use the One4All package, users will first load the One4All library.
 The features in the validator app are based on the One4All package functions.
+The overarching goal of providing the package functions is to allow users the option of working in the application and/or the package and to allow the functions to be reused in contexts beyond the scope of One4All for the user's purposes.

-Load the One4All library, then optionally run the app using the ‘run_app()’ function.
+First, load the One4All library, then optionally run the app using the ‘run_app()’ function.

 ```r
 library(One4All)